List of Kia design and manufacturing facilities: Autoland Hwasung

-Located in Woojeong-myeon, Gyeonggi Province and established in 1991, the plant covers 3199636 sqm of land and manufactures the Kia Optima/K5, Kia Cadenza/K7, Kia Forte/Cerato, Kia Sorento, and Kia Mohave/Borrego.
+Located in Woojeong-myeon, Gyeonggi Province and established in 1991, the plant covers 3199636 sqm of land and manufactures the Kia K5, Kia K8, Kia Tasman, Kia Sorento, Kia EV6, and Kia Niro.

 By July 2001, cumulative production passed 3 million.
 The facility maintains a proving ground with a high-speed oval, 12 different test tracks extending to a total length of 14 km and 32 different road surfaces.